Fight Club: Critical reception

 Newsweeks David Ansen described Fight Club as "an outrageous mixture of brilliant technique, puerile philosophizing, trenchant satire and sensory overload" and thought that the ending was too pretentious.
 Richard Schickel of Time described the mise en scène as dark and damp: "It enforces the contrast between the sterilities of his characters' aboveground life and their underground one.
 Water, even when it's polluted, is the source of life; blood, even when it's carelessly spilled, is the symbol of life being fully lived.
 To put his point simply: it's better to be wet than dry."
 Schickel applauded the performances of Pitt and Norton, but criticized the "conventionally gimmicky" unfolding and the failure to make Bonham Carter's character interesting.
 In Alexander Walker's highly critical review for the London Evening Standard with the headline "A Nazi piece of work", he claimed that the story was "a paradigm of the Hitler state".
 Two quotes from his review ("It is an inadmissable assault on personal decency.
 And on society itself." and "It echoes propaganda that gave licence to the brutal activities of the SA and the SS.
 It resurrects the Fuhrer principle.") were among several negative critical opinions included in the booklet accompanying the 2000 DVD release.

 The film review website Metacritic surveyed 36 critics and assessed 24 reviews as positive, 10 as mixed and 2 as negative.
 It gave an aggregate score of 67 out of 100, which it said indicated "generally favorable" reviews.
-The similar website Rotten Tomatoes surveyed 185 critics and, categorizing the reviews as positive or negative, assessed 149 as positive and 36 as negative.
-For the subset of reviews that had scores, it determined an average rating of 7.4 out of 10.
+The similar website Rotten Tomatoes surveyed 247 critics.
 It gave the film a score of 81% and summarized the critical consensus, "Solid acting, amazing direction and elaborate production design make Fight Club a wild ride."